 The SPD must be updated every five years, unless there have been no amendments to the plan during those years that would change the content of the SPD.
 Every tenth year, the SPD must be updated regardless of whether amendments have been made.

 The new SPD must be provided to participants and beneficiaries receiving benefits not later than 210 days after the close of the plan year for which the SPD was updated.

 A Summary of Material Modifications (SMM) is required when there has been a material change in the plan or when information provided in the SPD has changed.
 This summary must also be written in a manner to be understood by the average participant.

 The plan administrator must provide a copy to each participant and beneficiary (who is receiving benefits) not later then 210 days after the end of the plan year in which the amendment was adopted.

 Pinnacle Plan Design is a third-party administrator (TPA) for employer-sponsored qualified retirement plans.
 We specialize in retirement plan design, administration and actuarial consulting.
-Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), Houston, Texas (TX), Denver, Colorado (CO), and San Francisco, California (CA), and we proudly serve clients nationwide.
+Pinnacle has a local presence in Tucson and Phoenix, Arizona (AZ), Houston, Texas (TX), as well as Atlanta, Georgia (GA), and we proudly serve businesses nationwide.